nixworks/public/news/2011/07/18/index.md

 ##### United States Secretary of State
 ### [The United States Secretary of State Hillary Clinton arrives in India for two days of talks with the Indian government. ](/news/2011/07/18/the-united-states-secretary-of-state-hillary-clinton-arrives-in-india-for-two-days-of-talks-with-the-indian-government.md)
-_Context: United States Secretary of State, India, Hillary Clinton_
+_Context: India, Hillary Clinton, United States Secretary of State_

 ##### Blog
 ### [The trial of five bloggers in the United Arab Emirates for advocating democratic reforms resumes. ](/news/2011/07/18/the-trial-of-five-bloggers-in-the-united-arab-emirates-for-advocating-democratic-reforms-resumes.md)